wf4ever/deliverables/D4.2v2/section-4-checklist-evaluation.md

 ### Performance improvement

-The chembox work exposed a performance bottleneck under certain usage circumstances.
+The Chembox work exposed a performance bottleneck under certain usage circumstances.
 Specifically, when performing repeated checklist evaluation based on the same large metadata file(s).
 The bottleneck appears to be caused by repeated reading and parsing of a large RDF file.
 We aim to explore alternative application architectures that will allow the parsed RDF graph to be read once, cached, and queried repeatedly,.
 This does not invoplve any change to the Minim model itself, and we are quietly confident that this will overcome the performance issue observed.

 ### Application of checklists to linked data